 Use battery-saving mode

-Most modern smartphones come with a battery saving or low power mode.
-It might dim your screen, put it in black-and-white mode and reduce or restrict what you can do with your phone.
+Most modern smartphones have a battery-saving or low-power mode.
+This mode might dim the screen, put the phone in black-and-white mode, and reduce or restrict what you can do with it.

 But in some cases, it will double the battery life.
 When the juice is running low and you're nowhere near a charger, it's a lifesaver.